-Notably, many of the commercially-available stains will have some preservatives in them and hence won’t need a primer for effective adherence.
+Notably, many commercially available stains will have some preservatives and hence won’t need a primer for effective adherence.
 Thus, a stain will safeguard your deck from weather-related and moisture hazards – which will make the deck last longer.

 Paints will give you a better variety – they’ll come in many hues from crimson, Matte Paint, royal blue, off-white, and chocolate brown.
-Also, paints come in a variety of sheens and textures including flat, matte, eggshell, satin, semi-gloss, and glossy.
+Also, paints come in various sheens and textures, including flat, matte, eggshell, satin, semi-gloss, and glossy.

 4. Maintenance – Cost and Effort?

-Notably, points will be much easier, compared to stain, to maintain – considering both coat and effort.
-For example, when the points dry, they leave a slick surface that’ll be easy to sweep off its debris, dirt, and dust.
+Notably, points will be much easier than the stain to maintain – considering both coat and effort.
+For example, when the points dry, they leave a slick surface that’ll easily sweep off its debris, dirt, and dust.